Stats & Training

 To get Venomoth, start by catching Venonat through walking encounters at Lv.
 7-38.
 The chain covers 2 catchable stages before reaching the final form.

-Tinted Lens changes the entire equation for Venomoth.
+In Let's Go Pikachu & Eevee, Tinted Lens changes the entire equation for Venomoth.
 The 450 BST doesn't tell the full story.
 Ranked C-Tier.
+Quiver Dance with Focus Sash is the standard set.

 Tinted Lens is what you want on Venomoth.
 Every competitive set worth running is built with that ability in mind.
 The alternatives (Shield Dust, Wonder Skin) work on paper but Tinted Lens is what makes Venomoth worth using.

-Base 90 Speed is workable — faster than some, slower than many.
-On offense, Venomoth is a special attacker with base 90 Sp.
-Atk.
+Base 90 Speed is workable.
+Faster than some, slower than many.
+On offense, Venomoth is leaning toward the special side (base 90 Sp.
+Atk).
 Defensively?
 Enough bulk to take a hit or two.

 One of the original 151, Venomoth has appeared in 19 games — most mainline games.
 From Red & Blue through the latest titles, it's rarely been left out of a regional Pokedex.